alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-for-Greek-Traditional-Music/README.md

 ---

-## Outputs

-Depending on the selected script, the repository may produce:

-- extracted skeleton or pose representations,
-- detected dance-scene intervals,
-- skeleton embedding files,
-- video embedding files,
-- trained model checkpoints,
-- prediction files,
-- evaluation reports.

----

-## Reproducibility

-Placeholders such as the following should be replaced with user-specific values:

-- `<VIDEO_DIR>`
-- `<LABELS_FILE>`
-- `<OUTPUT_DIR>`
-- `<MODEL_PATH>`
-- `<NUM_EPOCHS>`

----

-## Academic Context

-This repository was developed in the context of academic research on **multimodal analysis** and **automatic tagging**.

-It is intended to support experimental work on:

-- dance-related visual cues,
-- pose-derived motion representations,
-- skeleton-based sequence modeling,
-- unimodal learning pipelines,
-- multimodal fusion strategies for semantic music-performance tagging.

-More broadly, the project contributes to the study of **culturally grounded MIR**, where musical meaning is distributed across sound, image, and embodied performance.

----

 ## Citation

 If you use this repository in academic work, please cite the corresponding thesis and/or paper once available.